Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter2/README.md

 >
 > When you set **User assignment required?** to **Yes**, Azure AD will check that only users assigned to your application in the **Users and groups** blade are able to sign-in to your app.
 You can assign users directly or by assigning security groups they belong to.

+### Configure the client app (TodoListSPA) to recognize Group IDs

+1. Open the `TodoListSPA\src\app\app-config.json` file.
+1. Find the app key `groups.groupAdmin` and replace the existing value with the object ID of the **GroupAdmin** group copied from the Azure portal.
+1. Find the app key `groups.groupMember` and replace the existing value with the object ID of the **GroupMember** group copied from the Azure portal.

+### Configure the service app (TodoListAPI) to recognize Group IDs

+1. Open the `TodoListAPI\appsettings.json` file.
+2. Find the app key `Groups.GroupAdmin` and replace the existing value with the object ID of the **GroupAdmin** group copied from the Azure portal.
+3. Find the app key `Groups.GroupMember` and replace the existing value with the object ID of the **GroupMember** group copied from the Azure portal.

 ## Run the sample

 Using a command line interface such as VS Code integrated terminal, locate the application directory.
 Then: